 Why the baby core kit?

-The baby core kit is really wonderful because it has many adorable designs specific for the first year.
-Three different kits are available – boy , girl and gender neutral.
-For some reason, the Gender Neutral Baby Core Kit is 50% off – just $14.99 (it has been on sale for awhile).
+The baby core kit is really wonderful because it has many adorable designs specific for the first year, which makes putting a baby album together a breeze.
+Three different kits are available – boy, girl and gender neutral.
 If you have ANY baby photos you would like to get in albums, I highly recommend scooping this kit up.
-You can’t beat the price.
+You can't beat the price.

 I'm only sharing the first few spreads today.
 Another day I might do a video sharing more of the album.